DanOlinski/Scribble/README.md

-*add instructions to run the app, test those instructions ??mabe not??-apperance editor/templates/index (click on the screen to the right/add a block, seach for content/select/save)

-??mabe not??-activate all plugins

-*fix firefox shwong overlapped notes (try, when an item is selected, bring it to front) *figure a way to clear the database when app is loaded

-*Remover the text "Under construction" from pallet.php and header.php

 ## About
 - This is a presentation wordpress CRUD app
 - on the interface you can add notes (these notes are saved to a database, they can be updated and deleted from the user interface)